Ashmitha9880/vb.net/README.md

-  7. C# PROGRAM TO GENERATE REGISTER NUMBER AUTOMATICALLY FOR 100 STUDENTS USING STATIC CONSTRUCTOR
+  **7. C# PROGRAM TO GENERATE REGISTER NUMBER AUTOMATICALLY FOR 100 STUDENTS USING STATIC CONSTRUCTOR**

      using System;